WVURAIL/dspira/_posts/2020-07-25-running-the-spectrometer.md

 preparation: "Complete telescope and software setup.
 Check receiver settings, output paths, and computer power settings before starting an observation."
 ---

+Current software uses `applications/spectrometry/calibrated-spectrometer.grc`.
+Older videos and bootable images use the earlier filename shown in this lesson.

 The video shown [here](https://youtu.be/50B2Uv-SoDY) explains the features in this program.

 ## Before Starting The Program